manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 - [ ] BADPIX_TABLE in flat?
 It is optional and says: "The use if a bad pixel table may actually degrade the tracing solution if it contains bad colums.

-- [ ] Where to find DPR TYPE WAVE for the wavelength calibration.
-They should be in MUSE calibration template.
+- [x] ~~Where to find DPR TYPE WAVE for the wavelength calibration.
+They should be in MUSE calibration template~.
+Will download it from online catalog.

 ### Python